teamtomo/fidder/docs/index.md

   <img slot="second" src="https://user-images.githubusercontent.com/7307488/205206583-c9df5cdb-2034-484b-99d2-ce07827e90e3.png" />
 </img-comparison-slider>

-Fiducials are detected using a pre-trained residual 2D U-Net pre-trained for semantic segmentation at 8 Å/px.
+Fiducials are detected using a residual 2D U-Net pre-trained for semantic segmentation at 8 Å/px.
 Segmented regions are replaced with white noise matching the local mean and global standard deviation of the image.